Fit as a Mama Bear

 All I have to offer in this post is my experience in the last four years of using it and what I have learned along the way.

 So as long as you’re cool with that … read on!
-Or, JUMP to the recipe.

-So I started reading.
-And the more I read and learned about traditional sunscreen the more I didn’t really want to rub it onto mine, and now my daughters’ skin.
+The more I read and learned about traditional sunscreen the more I didn’t really want to rub it onto mine, and now my daughters' skin.

 The thing is, even with traditional sunscreen lotions you sometimes get burned.
 Nothing is foolproof.
-This is my biggest pet peeve when it comes to making my own if I get a little bit red everyone freaks out.
+This is my biggest pet peeve when it comes to making my own: if I get a little bit red everyone freaks out.
 I got plenty burnt as a kid with crazy chemical-filled spf 50 so let’s all settle down a tad.

-Safe Sun Practices
+Safe Sun Protection Practices

 • Wear hats